top of page

 JAPCOM at RacingHondas

-JAPCOM is thrilled to be joining the Racing Hondas Championship for the 2025 season, following a hugely successful 2024.
-Last year saw remarkable growth, with 54 drivers competing across three classes and Autosport magazine highlighting the series as having the biggest grid expansion in the UK.
+JAPCOM has been busy taking part in Racing Hondas through 2025.
+With all the drama and excitement you can expect from events (including a re-shell).
 Racing Hondas is built for club-level competition, offering an inclusive environment for both newcomers and seasoned racers.
 With a strong emphasis on accessibility, the championship continues to embrace grassroots motorsport, welcoming everyone from first-time drivers to those running a ‘van and trailer’ setup.

 This brings us to 2025, 10 years on from that chance encounter at Knockhill.
 Bob and Fraser have entered the Racing Hondas Championship as a joint team effort from Barron Automotive and Japcom.
 They have chosen the team name “Kilted Kswaps” to show their Scottish Heritage and both running Kswapped Civic EG’s

-Fraser will be driving a K20 Honda Civic EG
+Fraser is driving a K20 Honda Civic EG

-Bob will be driving a K24 Honda Civic EG
+Bob is driving a K24 Honda Civic EG

 bottom of page